smysnk/gulp-rev-all/README.md

   - New Feature: Manifset and Version files can be created in the same gulp-rev-all run without issue
   - Bug Fix: References without quotes were not getting updated
   - Change: `silent` & `quiet` options, renamed to `debug` to control logging output

-Warning: From v0.7 to v0.8 was a fairly substanial re-write and I highly suspect I broke some things!
-Treat v0.8 as an alpha!

 ## Install